 The first pivotal episode of Star Trek: The Next Generation.
 An evil, tar-like creature holds Troi hostage on an alien world.
 During the rescue mission, one of the Enterprise crew is killed.
-It's TashaStar Trek The Next Generation S 1 E 22 Skin Of Evil
+It's Tasha.

 This episode contains the following tropes:

-- And I Must Scream: Armus is trapped alone on a dead world with nowhere to go, nothing to do, and never to be reunited with the glorious beings who abandoned him there.
+- Armus is trapped alone on a dead world with nowhere to go and nothing to do, never to be reunited with the glorious beings who abandoned him there.
 Forever.
 And how he screams when Picard rubs that fact in.

-- Break Them by Talking: Picard's way of defeating Armus; possibly the only way, as he is Made of Indestructium to the point where a direct photon torpedo strike wasn't expected to kill him, only to destroy the downed shuttle.
+- Break Them by Talking: Picard's way of defeating Armus; possibly the only way, as he is Made of Indestructium to the point where a direct photon torpedo strike isn't expected to kill him, only to destroy the downed shuttle.